tamunoibi/Algorithm/journal.md

 H. ACTING
-I just seat at home day in day out like one of the furnitures.
+I just sit at home day in day out like one of the furnitures.
 I am bored out of my mind.
 I like acting and want to be involved fun things.
 I would meet lots of people and go for events.
 I don't even know where to begin I guess I could find people to act as extras in their skits
 Actions
 A.